 FetchXML is a proprietary query language that is used to retrieve data from a CDS/CRM instance.
 However, FetchXML query is not as flexible nor extensive as an SQL query and has its own restrictions, which we discussed in a previous blog post (Limitations with CRM FetchXML).
 Considering these limitations, most users prefer to read CDS/CRM data by connecting to the CDS/CRM database directly, where they can build the query with their most familiar query language – SQL query, and easily fetch data with complex joins.
 But when it comes to CRM Online and CDS environments, the database accessibility is no longer available requiring users to either use FetchXML query or build the OData query through a WebAPI connection to be able to work with the CDS/CRM Online data.
-Microsoft has recently introduced the read-only SQL data connection for CDS/CRM Online as a preview feature.
+Microsoft has introduced the read-only SQL data connection for CDS/CRM Online.
 Further details about this feature can be found on the corresponding Microsoft documentation page.

 Enabling TDS Endpoint Feature